Ada-Developers-Academy/core-unit-2/api-10-many-to-many/routes-many-to-many.md

 We have routes to create a new `Book` record with a specific `Genre`, but we don’t have a route that supports updating an _existing_ `book` to add a `Genre`.

 Which of the options below:
-- follows Python and Flask best practices
+- follows Python and Flask best practices?
-- follows patterns we’ve established in the `hello-books-api` project
+- follows patterns we’ve established in the `hello-books-api` project?
 - enables us to update an existing Book record with a Genre?

 Select one option.